Skip to main content

 BDNF Upregulation

-Increases brain-derived neurotrophic factor levels in the hippocampus and prefrontal cortex, supporting neuroplasticity and neuroprotection.[5]
+Selank raised brain-derived neurotrophic factor levels in the hippocampus and prefrontal cortex of rats, a neurotrophic signal tied to synaptic plasticity and neuroprotection.[10]

 What is Selank?

 Selank (Thr-Lys-Pro-Arg-Pro-Gly-Pro) is a synthetic heptapeptide developed at the Institute of Molecular Genetics of the Russian Academy of Sciences.
-It is an analog of the naturally occurring immunomodulatory peptide tuftsin (Thr-Lys-Pro-Arg), extended with a Pro-Gly-Pro tripeptide at the C-terminus to increase metabolic stability.
+It is built on the naturally occurring immunomodulatory tetrapeptide tuftsin (Thr-Lys-Pro-Arg), extended with a Pro-Gly-Pro tail at the C-terminus to slow enzymatic breakdown and lengthen its activity.

 How Does It Work?